-C. Size and Duration of Subgrants
+C. Duration and Amount of Subgrants

 Subgrants will be awarded for a period of up to 42 months inclusive of planning and implementation periods.
-The planning period is the time between the grant award and up to the first payment dispersal from Nevada Department of Education after first day of school and can be no longer than 18 months.
-The implementation period begins no sooner than the first day of school
+The planning period is the time between the grant award date and up to the first payment dispersal from Nevada Department of Education after the first day of school and can be no longer than 18 months.
+The implementation period begins no sooner than the first day of school and can last for 24 months.
+Through a competitive process, all subgrantees will be eligible to apply for up to \$1,500,000.
+The base award is up to \$1,000,000.
+Subgrantees are eligible to be awarded up to an additional \$500,000 in supplemental funds based on satisfaction of the criteria set forth in Table 2 below.